Tan25x/ict-phpfinalproject/README.md

 # PHP Final Project - Simple CRUD Application

-A beginner-friendly PHP web application that demonstrates basic CRUD (Create, Read, Update, Delete) operations with a MySQL database.
+A PHP web application that demonstrates basic CRUD (Create, Read, Update, Delete) operations with a MySQL database.

-## 🚀 What This Project Does
+## 🤓 What This Project Does

 This is a simple student data management system where you can:
 - Add new student records (NIS, Name, Address)